 National Consolidation of Opioid Lawsuits

-The evidence from the DEA records are striking – for example, during 10 months in 2007, McKesson shipped three million prescription opioids to a single pharmacy in a West Virginia town with 400 residents.
-If the lawsuit continues, even more data will be made public – which will likely be further damaging to these companies’ public reputation.
-The claims already include that the companies: conspired; committed fraud; were negligent and violated public nuisance laws.
+The evidence from the DEA records are striking.
+For example, during 10 months in 2007, McKesson shipped three million prescription opioids to a single pharmacy in a West Virginia town with 400 residents.
+If the lawsuit continues, even more data will be made public – which will likely be further damaging to these companies’ public reputations.
+The claims already include that the companies conspired, committed fraud, were negligent, and violated public nuisance laws.

 More Lawsuits Are Being Filed

 In late March, the Attorney General of the State of New York, Letitia James, filed another massive lawsuit focused on the Opioid Epidemic.
-Defendants named were the usual suspects: manufacturers, including Purdue, Endo, Allergan; and distributors, including each of the Big 3 and Rochester Drug Cooperative.
-The facts provided in the case are concise and powerful as it develops a timeline from opioids being classified as “powerful drugs with narrow medical uses that pose dangerously high risks of abuse and dependence;” to a huge number of manufacturer documented misrepresentations and then finally to how distributors failed to prevent diversion.
-The lawsuits that are currently being filed are benefitting from the 1,600 lawsuits already filed by various cities and countries.
+Defendants named were the usual suspects: manufacturers including Purdue, Endo, and Allergan, as well as distributors including each of the Big 3 and Rochester Drug Cooperative.
+The facts provided in the case are concise and powerful as it develops a timeline from opioids being classified as “powerful drugs with narrow medical uses that pose dangerously high risks of abuse and dependence,” to a huge number of manufacturer documented misrepresentations, and then finally to how distributors failed to prevent diversion.
+The lawsuits that are currently being filed are benefiting from the 1,600 lawsuits already filed by various cities and countries.